treycole/notes.treycole.me/content/index.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/adc653c6-8b10-409c-b828-56949fb3a946/deploy-status)](https://app.netlify.com/sites/notestreycole/deploys)

-This page is where I keep my notes.
-The graph on the right shows a map of the interconnections between subjects I have write about.
+This page is where my notes live.
+The graph on the right shows a connectivity map of the subjects I write about.
 Many of these notes are incomplete and a work in progress.
 Feel free to look around!